 Does fighting on the street, throwing punches, or shooting a gun prepare us for real-life combat?
-In one sense they do and in another they don’t.
+In one sense they do and in another, they don’t.
 Here’s why.

 Fighting in the streets is in itself dangerous because anything can happen, even death.
 Just because someone fought or fights in the streets, doesn’t mean they’re at a level to defend or attack a trained grappler or striker.

-Do you think a normal fighter could beat an MMA fighter?
+Do you think a regular fighter could beat an MMA fighter?
 I don’t think so.
 There’s always an exception, but we’re not talking about exceptions.
 Just read the headlines and you’ll see how average guys get wasted by a real encounter with a pro fighter.

 Throwing punches is part of the game, the striking game and you should be working them.
 Can just knowing how to throw punches be enough in a fight?
 Of course not.
 Again, if you’re fighting a trained fighter, then they’ll know how to counter, not to mention the experience level they have on you.

 And what about shooting?
 Do you know how to shoot a gun?
 Maybe from afar and at a paper target, but how about at someone two feet away?
 Do you see yourself in a street fight having the courage to shoot someone?
 I hope not, because you’re throwing your life away.
-There’s nothing wrong with being good at shooting, but do it down range.
+There’s nothing wrong with being good at shooting but do it down range.

-My Martial Arts Is Superior
+My Martial Arts Are Superior

 Maybe you’re thinking your martial art is superior to everything else, or that your kick will send who’s trying you flying like in the matrix, or maybe you’ll just throw your chi in the form of a psychic blast and knock your enemy unconscious.